Meningococcal disease

 Meningococcal disease is a serious infection which can cause meningitis (an infection of membranes that covers the brain), septicaemia (blood poisoning), and even death.
 Household crowding increases the risk of meningococcal disease, particularly in those aged 0–16 years [1].
 Second-hand smoke exposure is also associated with an increased risk of meningococcal disease in children [2,3].

-Meningococcal disease notifications show a slight increase in 2021
+Meningococcal disease notifications halved in 2023

-Figure 1: Number of meningococcal disease notifications in children aged 0–14 years, 2001–2021
+Figure 1: Number of meningococcal disease notifications in children aged 0–14 years, 2001–2023

 Information about this data